DarylMcCullough/databases/join-statements/answers.md

 information for students who are in both clubs.

 ### 3. Define primary key and foreign key.
 Give a real world example for each.
-In a table, a primary key is some column where the values are guaranteed not to repeat, so that the values can be used to look up a particular row.
+In a table, a primary key is one or more columns such that the combination of values is guaranteed not to repeat, so that the values can be used to look up a particular row.
 An example might be a table of customers, and each customer has his email address as his primary key.

 A foreign key is a primary key from one table that is used as a column of another table.
 For example, there might be a `customers` table, as described above, listing all the customers for